 Most resepectful regards,

+It was my greatest Fortune in 1992 that my life journey would change forever, I met Shifu!
 He healed my neck and shoulder problems so the neurosurgeon did not have to do the surgery.
 He used acupressure to do this.
-He gradually took me off 9 medicines.
+He gradually took me off nine medicines.
 He taught me how to breathe so my body could get the oxygen and blood it needed to be healthy.
 He showed me how to laugh again.
-He taught me Taiji (Tai Chi)which helped me to relax from stressful work, symptoms of arthritis gradually went away, flexibility and balance began to improve.
-With Tai Chi I got through my 30-year career harmoniously through my retirement without participating in the job negativity as most people did.
+He taught me Taiji (Tai Chi), which helped me relax from stressful work.
+Symptoms of arthritis gradually went away, and flexibility and balance began to improve.
+With Tai Chi, I got through my 30-year career harmoniously through my retirement without participating in the job negativity as most people did.

 “Shifu put me in a women’s self-defense class and a kick-boxing class.
 Gradually I became stronger and more empowered to deal with these issues.
-Today I am happy and free!!!
+Today I am happy and free!!
 I not only went over my own life challenges but have also been helping others in the community.
-My path to the entrance of Chan (Zen) continues by using the arts and philosophy of Shaolin Kungfu with the Grand Master Shifu Deru.
+My path to the entrance of Chan (Zen) continues by using the arts and philosophy of Shaolin Kung Fu with the Grand Master Shifu DeRu.
 Chan requires a warrior’s mind set.
 I AM IN IT.”